ibm-apiconnect/quick-check/README.md

         --verify / --no-verify    Verify certificates  [required]
         -f, --filename TEXT       API definition to use from templates directory (default is set-variable.yaml)

-### API Manager Authentication

-You can either use an [API Key](https://www.ibm.com/docs/en/api-connect/10.0.8?topic=applications-managing-platform-rest-api-keys) or username/password/realm to authenticate the script to API Manager.
+**API Manager Authentication** - You can either use an [API Key](https://www.ibm.com/docs/en/api-connect/10.0.8?topic=applications-managing-platform-rest-api-keys) or username/password/realm to authenticate the script to API Manager.

         -a, --apikey
         -u, --username